-ARE YOU HITTING A ROAD BLOCK WITH LOSING WEIGHT?
+ARE YOU HITTING A ROADBLOCK IN LOSING WEIGHT?

 There are currently three options available for weight loss.
 Two of these involve medications.
-The other is a simple caloric deficiency.
+The other is a simple calorie deficit.
 Even if medications are used, weight loss occurs because they help you create that deficit.

-For those who exercise, you can add to the daily calorie need by determining how many calories that exercise burns.
-For example, a 100-pound person who walks a mile a day burns 100 calories, whereas a 250 pound person will burn 250 calories walking a mile.
+For those who exercise, you can add to the daily calorie need by determining how many calories exercise burns.
+For example, a 100-pound person who walks a mile a day burns 100 calories, whereas a 250-pound person will burn 250 calories walking a mile.

-A 500 calorie/day deficit will result in a one pound/week loss and a 1000 calorie/day deficit will result in a 2 pound/week loss.
+A 500-calorie/day deficit will result in a one-pound/week loss, and a 1000-calorie/day deficit will result in a 2-pound/week loss.
 3500 calories = 1lb.
-Also, as you lose weight, you burn less calories and have a slower rate of loss.
+Also, as you lose weight, you burn fewer calories and have a slower rate of loss.

 These weekly injectable medications were initially created to treat diabetes but were found to cause weight loss.
 They both create a feeling of fullness and decreased hunger between meals.